-Novell[®] iChain[®] is an integrated security and access-management infrastructure that protects your network and safeguards sensitive eBusiness and identity data. iChain facilitates your eBusiness and remote-access initiatives by providing secure authentication and access to portals, Webbased content, and Web applications.
-As an unparalleled foundation for your commercial success, iChain incorporates Novell eDirectoryTM, the world's most scalable and widely used directory. iChain also offers personalization, simple installation, Web Single Sign-on, and the ability to secure access to data and applications across the Internet.
+Novell® iChain® is an integrated security and access-management infrastructure that protects your network and safeguards sensitive eBusiness and identity data. iChain facilitates your eBusiness and remote-access initiatives by providing secure authentication and access to portals, Web-based content, and Web applications.
+As an unparalleled foundation for your commercial success, iChain incorporates Novell eDirectoryTM, the world's most scalable and widely used directory. iChain also offers personalization, simple installation, Web single sign-on, and the ability to secure access to data and applications across the Internet.
 With iChain, you can simplify, secure, and accelerate your eBusiness transformation.

-This section examines the need for iChain, lists and describes the components that comprise iChain, and lists and describes the features and services provided by iChain.
+This section examines the need for iChain, describes its components, and lists the features and services iChain delivers.